 - Rail Car Procurement On August 15, 2012, MWAA authorized WMATA to amend their contract with Kawasaki to exercise the option for an additional sixty-four 7000 Series railcars for Phase 2.
 WMATA's letter of August 30, 2012 to MWAA confirmed the amendment to the Kawasaki Contract for the Phase 2 railcars.
 The latest schedule from Kawasaki dated May 25, 2014 shows final delivery for the last Phase 2 vehicle no later than August 2, 2017. - Personnel On July 28, 2014, MWAA submitted its proposed re-organization chart, draft description of the roles and responsibilities of the key staff, and the resumes for five key staff members in the proposed reorganization of the Phase 2 Project.
 The PMOC reviewed the submittal and provided comments to MWAA on August 6, 2014.
-MWAA plans to address the PMOC's comments in the next revision of PMP anticipated for transmittal to the PMOC for review and approval in September 2014.
+MWAA plans to address the PMOC's comments in the next revision of PMP anticipated for transmittal to the PMOC for review and approval in October 2014.

-During the September 9, 2014 meeting, the PMOC noted that the MWAA Monthly Project Report for July 2014 showed that as of July 2014, 20 MWAA full-time equivalent (FTE) staff were planned for Phase 2; however, the actual FTE was only 11.
+During the October 2014 meeting, the PMOC again noted that the MWAA Monthly Project Report for August 2014 showed that the full-time equivalent (FTE) staffs for both the PMSS and CRC were below the planned FTE staff for Phase 2.
 The PMOC expressed concern that Phase 2 continues to be under-staffed, even after the substantial completion of Phase 1.
-MWAA responded that with the implementation of the Phase 2 reorganization plans, the MWAA Phase 2 staffing will increase significantly.
+MWAA responded that it is planning to increase the PMSS staff; at present, prospective candidates are being proposed for MWAA review and acceptance.
+With regard to CRC, MWAA responded that the planned construction staffing levels are low because construction has not started in areas initially scheduled to start due to the delay in the design and the issuance of change orders.
+MWAA added that it does not have a concern with the current staffing levels.

 During the September 9, 2014 meeting, MWAA announced that Charles Stark has been hired as the MWAA Executive Project Director.
-MWAA added that Sam Carnaggio, MWAA Project Director, will retire effective September 19, 2014.
-MWAA reported that Al Kolodne will temporarily replace Sam Carnaggio through the close out of Phase 1.
+Sam Carnaggio, MWAA Project Director, retired effective September 19, 2014.
+MWAA reported that Al Kolodne would temporarily replace Sam Carnaggio through the close out of Phase 1.
 Kevin Volbrecht has been assigned as the Project Director for the Package A Contract and Mr. Stephen Barna has been assigned as the Project Director for the Packages B and S Contracts.